Chart Color Schemes

 Orange features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 60.1% of all households, including 21.8% couples with children, 24.2% couples without children, and 12.8% single parent families.
-Non-family households account for 39.9%, with lone person households at 36.4% and group households comprising 3.5%.
+Non-family households account for the remaining 39.9%, with lone person households at 36.4% and group households comprising 3.5%.
 The median household size is 2.2 people, smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households